 The tiles on the floor of the arcade are diagonal lines that are different from the rest, and run across the arcade, so it should be easy to spot.

-Yotsuya irrigation water was flowing in the area of the arcade.
+Yotsuya irrigation water used to flow in the arcade.

-The mysterious tiles that suddenly appear in the arcade are said to be based on the ``Yotsuya Yosui''.
-From here, I will explain the outline of Yotsuya Irrigation and the reason why there was an irrigation canal at the location of the arcade.
+The mysterious tiles that suddenly appear in the arcade are based on the motif of "Yotsya Yosui" From here, we will explain the overview of Yotsuya Irrigation and why there was an irrigation canal at the arcade location.

 What is Yotsuya Irrigation Water?

-The tiles in question indicate that Yotsuya irrigation water once flowed there.
-Yotsuya Irrigation is an irrigation canal that was built to bring water to the castle town during the Edo period, and construction began on the order of Date Masamune.
+The tile in question shows that Yotsuya water used to flow.
+Yotsuya Irrigation Water is an irrigation canal built to draw water into a castle town during the Edo period, and construction began at the order of Date Masamune

 were used for a wide range of purposes, including fire protection, water for washing dishes, and industrial water for water turbines After the Meiji period, with the development of water and sewage systems, water was no longer used for daily life, and it seems that the use of underground drains gradually progressed.